Too Bad (Doug and the Slugs song): Demo and single recordings

+Chart run

-"Too Bad" is a song by the Canadian band Doug and the Slugs that was written by the group's lead vocalist, Doug Bennett.
-It reached No. 20 on Canada's RPM singles chart on July 26, 1980.
+"Too Bad" reached No. 20 on Canada's RPM singles chart on July 26, 1980.
 The single performed higher on some local charts, including No. 2 on Vancouver's CFUN listing, and No. 1 on Regina's CJME chart.
-Slugs member John Burton has explained this difference between the national and local charts as being because the national chart was sales-based, while local charts were partly determined by radio requests.
+The song was additionally a top-10 hit on Saskatoon's CKOM chart.
+Burton has explained this difference between the national and local charts as being because the national chart was sales-based, while local charts were partly determined by radio requests.

 Burton has recalled an early moment of realization for the band of the single's success: One day during the song's chart run, three members were at an ice cream parlour when the song came on the shop's radio.
 Two teenage girls working at the parlour "went bananas" shouting "OH MY GOD!
 OH MY GOD!
 I LOVE THIS SONG!" and were "almost trampling each other over" to reach the radio and turn up the volume.